 The cornea is the eye’s outermost layer.
 It is the clear, dome-shaped surface that covers the front of the eye.
 The main function of the cornea is to allow light to pass through the eye to the retina.
 For this reason, the cornea must be transparent.
 A second chief function is to help focus light, like a camera lens.

 The health of the cornea depends on a number of factors, including the health of the conjunctiva and of the eyelids.
 The conjunctiva is the tissue which covers the front part of the eyeball (but not the cornea) and lines the back of the eyelids.
 Both the conjunctiva and the eyelids contain glands which make tear fluid.
 Tear fluid is an essential part of the systems which maintain the health of the cornea.
 Diseases of the cornea can cause distorted vision or even loss of vision.
-Keeping the cornea healthy is a vital part in protecting your vision and the health of your eyes.
+Keeping the cornea healthy is a vital part of protecting your vision and the health of your eyes.

 Cornea transplants are typically performed in cases where non-surgical options have been exhausted, and when non-transplant surgical alternatives are inadequate.
 Corneal transplants can be performed under local or general anesthesia, depending on each patient.
 After the anesthetic is given, Dr. Shah will remove the diseased portion of the cornea and will replace it with new corneal tissue.
 Corneal donor tissue is obtained through a national eye-banking system that processes donor tissue, including assessment of quality and suitability, and comprehensive testing for infectious disease.
 For conventional transplants, corneal sutures are used and generally remain in place for many months.
 Routine exams are required to monitor the healing process.